 The Company has incurred significant operating losses since its inception.
 Management anticipates incurring additional losses until the Company can produce sufficient revenue to cover its operating costs.
 To date, the Company has funded its activities primarily through private and public equity offerings.
-As of March 31, 2010, the Company had \$86.3 million, or 726 units, in backlog, all of which are expected to be shipped within the next twelve months.
+As of March 31, 2011, the Company had \$106.4 million, or 669 units, in backlog, all of which are expected to be shipped within the next twelve months.
 However, the timing of shipments is subject to change based on several variables (including customer payments and changes in customer delivery schedules), some of which are beyond the Company's control and can affect the Company's revenue and backlog.
-Management believes that existing cash and cash equivalents are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-However, if anticipated cash needs of the Company change, it is possible that the Company may decide to raise additional capital in the future.
-The Company could raise such funds by selling additional securities to the public or to selected investors, or by obtaining debt financing.
+Although the Company has made progress on direct material cost reduction efforts, the Company was behind schedule in reducing costs at the end of Fiscal 2011.
+Further, the Company has not been able to fully achieve its planned number of product shipments partly as a result of shortages from certain suppliers.
+If the Company is unable to improve its performance in the areas discussed above and meet its financial covenants with Wells Fargo as further described under Note 10-Revolving Credit Facility in this Form 10-K, the Company may need to raise additional funds in the near term.
+The Company could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining debt financing.
+There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms, or at all.
 If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders would be reduced.
 In addition, any equity or debt securities that it would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
 Should the Company be unable to execute its plans or obtain additional financing that might be needed if the Company's cash needs change, the Company may be unable to continue as a going concern.
-The consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties
+The consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

-The consolidated financial statements include the accounts of the Company and Capstone Turbine International, Inc., its wholly owned subsidiary that was formed in June 2004, after elimination of inter-company transactions.
+The consolidated financial statements include the accounts of the Company, Capstone Turbine Singapore Pte., Ltd., its wholly owned subsidiary that was formed in February 2011, and Capstone Turbine International, Inc., its wholly owned subsidiary that was formed in June 2004, after elimination of inter-company transactions.

-The Company has conducted a subsequent events review through the date the financial statements were issued, and has concluded that there were no subsequent events requiring adjustments or additional disclosures to the Company's financial statements at March 31, 2010.
+The Company has conducted a subsequent events review through the date the financial statements were issued, and has concluded that there were no subsequent events requiring adjustments or additional disclosures to the Company's financial statements at March 31, 2011.